github/opensource.guide/_articles/building-community.md

 For casual or first-time contributors, be open-minded about the types of contributions you'll accept.
 Your pool of contributors includes much more than just developers.
 Many contributors start with a bug report or small fix.
 A new contributor might write a tutorial or improve your project's documentation, because newer users notice things that more experienced users might not.
 Let people help how they want to help.

-If there's a contribution you disagree with, thank them for their idea and [explain why](../../troubleshooting/contributions/) it doesn't fit into the scope of the project.
+If there's a contribution you disagree with, thank them for their idea and [explain why](../best-practices/#learning-to-say-no) it doesn't fit into the scope of the project.
 Link to existing documentation on the types of contributions you are looking for and encourage them to stay involved.

 ### Document everything

-> Have you ever been to a (tech-) event where you didn’t know anyone, but everyone else seemed to stand in groups and chat like old friends?
-Now imagine you want to contribute to an open source project, but you don’t see why or how this is happening and where people talk about things. - @janl, ["Sustainable Open Source"](http://writing.jan.io/2015/11/20/sustainable-open-source.html)
+> Have you ever been to a (tech-) event where you didn't know anyone, but everyone else seemed to stand in groups and chat like old friends?
+Now imagine you want to contribute to an open source project, but you don't see why or how this is happening and where people talk about things. - @janl, ["Sustainable Open Source"](http://writing.jan.io/2015/11/20/sustainable-open-source.html)

 When you start an open source project, it may feel natural to keep your ideas and workflows private.
 But open source projects thrive when you [document your process](http://www.writethedocs.org/) in public.
 That way, more people can participate at every step of the way.
 Not only will they know _what_ to contribute, but they'll also know _how_.
 You might get help on something you didn't even know you needed.